SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 If it's not in package manager of your distro, i assume you know what you're doing and how to install it manually.
 {.linux-bg-padded}

-Afterwards, we can generate the build files (replace `/your/install/dir` with custom installation directory, if you want):
+Afterwards, we can generate the build files (replace `/your/install/dir` with custom installation directory, if you want - or ignore this variable):

 ```sh
 cmake -S . -B build -G Ninja -DGGML_VULKAN=ON -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/your/install/dir -DLLAMA_BUILD_TESTS=OFF -DLLAMA_BUILD_EXAMPLES=ON -DLLAMA_BUILD_SERVER=ON